TabbyML/tabby/website/blog/2023-10-16-repository-context-for-code-completion/index.md

 By snagging snippets like this, LLM gets to peek into variables, classes, methods, and function signatures scattered throughout the repo.
 This context allows LLM to tackle a multitude of tasks.
 For instance, it can cleverly decipher how to utilize APIs exported from a module, all thanks to the snippet defining / invoking that API.

-## Use Tree-sitter to Create Snippets
+## Use tree-sitter to create snippets

 Tabby, under the hood, leverages 🌳 Tree-sitter query to construct its index.
 Tree-sitter is capable of scanning source code written in various languages and extracting data about all the symbols defined in each file.